MarianaM02/MarianaM02/README.md

 - 👋 Hi, I’m @MarianaM02
 - 👀 I’m interested in Web and Software Development
-- 🌱 I’m currently learning Java and JavaScript
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:

 <!---